-Resonance Health's flagship product FerriScan[®] is the global gold-standard for liver iron concentration quantification and has become established in many international 'Standards of Care' for Thalassemia and Sickle Cell Disease.
-FerriScan[®] is also provided as a dual service with Cardiac T2, the most widely-accepted MRI-based method for assessing heart iron loading.
+Resonance Health specialises in the development and delivery of non-invasive medical imaging software and services.
+Our products are used by clinicians in the diagnosis and management of human diseases and by pharmaceutical companies in their clinical trials.
+Resonance Health's flagship product, FerriScan[®], is globally recognised as the gold standard for measurement of liver iron concentration (LIC).
+FerriScan is also provided as a dual service with Cardiac T2, the most widely-accepted MRI-based method for assessing heart iron loading.